An Unsupervised Algorithm For Learning Lie Group Transformations: Experimental Results

 \subsection{Inference with Affine Transforms}

-To verify the correctness of the proposed inference algorithm, a set of known transformations were applied to natural image patches, and the transformation coefficients were inferred using a set of hand-designed operators.
-For this purpose a pool of 1000 $11 \times 11$ natural image patches were cropped from a set of short BBC video clips.
-Each image patch was transformed by the full set of affine transformations simultaneously with the transformation coefficients drawn uniformly from the ranges listed below. \footnote{Vertical skew is left out since it can be constructed using a combination of rotation and scaling}
+To verify the correctness of the proposed inference algorithm a test dataset containing a set of known transformations was constructed by applying affine transformations to natural image patches.
+The transformation coefficients were then inferred using a set of pre-specified operators matching those used to construct the dataset.
+For this purpose a pool of 1000 $11 \times 11$ natural image patches were cropped from a set of short video clips from The BBC's \emph{Animal World Series}.
+Each image patch was transformed by the full set of affine transformations simultaneously with the transformation coefficients drawn uniformly from the ranges listed below. \footnote{Vertical skew is left out since it can be constructed using a combination of the other affine operators.}